Noam2Stein/rsshader/README.md

 # RS Shader

-A shader language tightly coupled to rust and its module system.
+A shading-language tightly-coupled with rust and its module system.

+* RS-Shader is translated to WGSL which means its cross platform and efficient.

 ## Syntax

-Uses Rust-like syntax with changes made to fit shader development.
+RS-Shader has Rust-like syntax with changes made to fit shader development.

 ## Module System